rogiller/k8sdemo-backend/README.md

 ```

 We started a pod vs. starting a deployment because this pod will not be scaled.
-After a few seconds, the k8s-integration app should be running inside of k8s.
+After a few seconds, the k8s-integration app should be running inside k8s.
 Run `kubectl logs k8sdemo-integration`
 to verify.

 Now run the following to shell into the pod:  `kubectl exec k8sdemo-integration -it -- /bin/sh`